 -a,alias Display the alias name of the host (if used).
 This option is deprecated and should not be used anymore. -A,all-fqdns Displays all FQDNs of the machine.
-This option enumerates all configured network addresses on all configured network interfaces, and translates them to DNS domain names.
-Addresses that cannot be translated (i.e. because they do not have an appropriate reverse DNS entry) are skipped.
-Note that different addresses may resolve to the same name, therefore the output may contain duplicate entries.
-Do not make any assumptions about the order of the output. -b,boot Always set a hostname; this allows the file specified by -F to be non-existant or empty, in which case the default hostname localhost will be used if none is yet set. -d,domain Display the name of the DNS domain.
+This option enumerates all configured network addresses on all configured network interfaces, and translates them to domain names.
+Addresses that cannot be translated (i.e. because they do not an appropriate reverse DNS entry) are skipped.
+Note that different addresses resolve to the same name, therefore the output may contain duplicate entries.
+Domake any assumptions about the order of the output. -b,boot Always set a hostname; this allows the file specified by -F to be non-existant or empty, in which case the default hostname localhost will be used if none is yet set. -d,domain Display the name of the DNS domain.
 Don't use the command domainname to get the DNS domain name because it will show the NIS domain name and not the DNS domain name.
 Use dnsdomainname instead.
-See the warnings in section The FQDN, and avoid using this option if at all possible. -f,fqdn, Display the FQDN (Fully Qualified Domain Name).
-A FQDN consists of a short host name and the DNS domain name.
-Unless you are using bind (Berkeley long Internet Domain Name) or NIS for host lookups, you can change the FQDN and the Domain Name) of Nis for host lookups, you can change the rQDN and the DNS domain name (which is part of the FQDN) in the /etc/hosts file.
-See the warnings in section The FQDN, and avoid using this option if at all possible; use hostname all- fqdnsinstead.
-Read the host name from the specified file.
-Comments (lines starting with a '#') - F , are filefilename ignored.
+See the warnings in section The FQDN, and avoid using this option if at all possible. f fadn Display the FQDN (Fully Qualified Domain Name).
+A FQDN consists of a -f,fqdn, long short host name and the DNS domain name.
+Unless you are using bind (Berkeley Internet Domain Name) or NIS for host lookups, you can change the FQDN and the DNS domain name (which is part of the FQDN) in the /etc/hosts file.
+See the warnings in section The FQDN, and avoid using this option if at all possible; use hostnameall-fqdnsinstead.